benlavender/homelab-docs/guides/Linux/guides/pipewire.md

 ### Terminology:

-- **Clients:** Clients connect to PipeWire to produce or consume audio and video data.
+- **Clients:** Clients are open connections to PipeWire to produce or consume audio and video data.
 - **Nodes:** A node is an audio or video processor such as a speaker, microphone, camera, or application that produces or consumes data.
 - **Modules:** Loadable components that extend PipeWire's functionality, i.e bluetooth or JACK support.
 - **Ports:** Ports are the input and output interfaces for a node.
 A port can either be used for input or output (but not both).